 The TRÉME Cottage

-This was a simple furnishings and decor project for a second-home in the historic Treme neighborhood.
+a simple furnishings and decor project for a second-home in the historic Treme neighborhood.
 The project consisted of the main living space, primary bedroom, and guest bedroom furnishings and decor.
-The goal, to create visual continuity between the three in a way that was interesting.
+The goal, to create visual continuity between the three in a way that was interesting and balanced.

 I wanted it to reflect a casual refinement, as that of the energy of my client, and knew this would be a place for friends and family to explore and enjoy New Orleans.